Last Updated on 9th July 2023 by Sophie Nadeau

-If you’ve ever visited central London, you’ll know that ‘London’ and budget don’t often appear in the same sentence!
+If you’ve ever visited central London, you’ll know that ‘London’ and budget don’t often appear in the same sentence (though check out our suggestions for the best free things to do in London)!
 That’s why I was so thrilled to find somewhere where I could actually afford to buy the flowers…

 History of the Flower Market at Columbia Road